LosEvons/ChatIDK/README.md

   - Try to do it on the side, but don't get stuck while prototyping

 I have a faint idea to develop a music sharing system into the application to make it unique, but since that will most likely lead to issues with copyright and licencing, it will be left on the backburner.
+Similarly the current name of this repository and project is subject to change.

+It's a prototype, until it isn't, and then we'll deal with the problems that come from that.